rajgoel/course-business-analytics-fundamentals/02-lab/slides.md

 ```

 - The model is loaded with the command `model`.
-- The problem is solved with the command `solve`.
+- The problem is solved with the command `solve`
+- In case you get an error please use the command `option solver highs` and in the next line the solve command
 - The solution can be shown with the command `display`.
 - Whenever we change the model, we must tell AMPL to `reset` before we load the model.